ryannmicua/popular-posts-tabbed-widget-for-jetpack/readme.txt

 2. Screenshot of the widget settings in the backend.

 == Changelog ==

+= 1.2 =
+* improve output of thumbnail images
+* [fix] issue with thumbnail not disabling
+* [fix] issue where homepage as popular post is replaced by current page
+* add widget title
+* add option to show views on popular tab

 = 1.1 =
 * added widget option to select default range date for Popular and Comments tab